 On the opposite bank to Springfield Park is Walthamstow Marshes and you’ll see a bridge which can take you over there if you want to explore.
 This is a beautiful nature reserve where you’ll see some rare plants along with soaring buzzards and beautiful butterflies.
 You’ll also notice the Lee Valley Marina which is very pretty.
-If you continue on the Springfield Park side you’ll pass by Lee Valley Park which is a place dedicated to nature, sport and leisure activities.
+If you continue on the side of Springfield Park you’ll pass by Lee Valley Park which is a place dedicated to nature, sport and leisure activities.

 Nearing Tottenham Hale

 Continue on and you will pass by Markfield Park where you’ll find a café, toilets and the Markfield Beam Engine and Museum.
-After that you’ll pass by plenty of pretty barges to admire which are juxtaposed with social housing along the river banks.
-Eventually you will reach Tottenham Hale and if you come up and cross the road you can explore part of Tottenham Marshes.
+After that, you’ll pass by plenty of pretty barges to admire which are juxtaposed with social housing along the river banks.
+Eventually, you will reach Tottenham Hale and if you come up and cross the road you can explore part of Tottenham Marshes.

 River Lea Walk at Tottenham Marshes

 Tottenham Marshes is an interesting place to explore and if you have a dog they will just love running around here.
 The marshes are around one hundred acres in size so it’s very expansive.
 It’s now part of the Lee Valley Park and is classified as semi-rural wetland which was the flood plain of the River.
-It really does feel like you are in the countryside rather than London.
+It really does feel like you are in the countryside rather than in London.
 Although you do spot some industrial structures on the walk which are a reminder of where you really are.
 If you’re lucky you might spot some butterflies and Skylarks.

 We only walked along part of the Tottenham Marshes and then did a loop to get back onto the river path so we could finish our journey at Springfield Park.
 It’s up to you whether you want to continue on to see more.
 It’s really worthwhile viewing the area on Google Maps because you’ll notice there are many reservoirs in the vicinity and that this walk is just a small part of exploring this beautiful River.
 This walk will take you around two and a half hours.
-It’s not too busy along the paths so it’s okay for kids and push chairs.
+It’s not too busy along the paths so it’s okay for kids and pushchairs.
 You do get cyclists but there aren’t too many.